Information For Health Professionals

 - Restricting access to e-cigarettes will prevent many smokers switching who might avoid sickness and death

-- It has been estimated that, eventually, e-cigarettes could reduce the smoking death rate by 50% or more in some countries (Snus achieved ~45% so this is based on solid evidence)
+- It has been estimated that, eventually, e-cigarettes could reduce the smoking death rate by more than 50% in some countries

 - An e-cigarette may not be the perfect choice for some individuals

 Snus is a specially-processed Swedish form of oral tobacco (‘smokeless tobacco’) that is usually sold in tins of very small packets that resemble tiny, flat teabags.
 The processing is a form of steam treatment sometimes referred to (rightly or wrongly) as ‘pasteurising’, that removes the majority of the carcinogens, although significant amounts remain.

 It can be referred to as ‘spitless’ or ‘non-chewing’ tobacco because it is invisible in use, and no extra saliva is produced.
 A packet is inserted behind the upper lip (not lower), and disposed of after 45 minutes or so.

 This substitute for cigarettes is very popular in Sweden, where they reduced the number of smokers by 50% by promoting its availability as a consumer Harm Reduction product.
 The smoking-related death rate fell in parallel, with the result that Sweden has the lowest smoking-related mortality rate of any developed country by a wide margin.
 The only comparable results are in other Scandinavian countries where Snus is also used.

 Sweden has the lowest male lung cancer and oral cancer rate in Europe.